Cambridge University Museum of Zoology

 The University Museum of Zoology is a museum of the University of Cambridge and part of the research community of the Department of Zoology.
 The public is welcome and admission is free (2018).
 The Museum of Zoology is in the David Attenborough Building, formerly known as the Arup Building, on the New Museums Site, just north of Downing Street in central Cambridge, England.

 The building also provides a home for the Cambridge Conservation Initiative, a biodiversity project.

 The museum houses an extensive collection of scientifically important zoological material.
 The collections were designated in 1998 by the Museums, Libraries and Archives Council (now managed by the Arts Council England) as being of outstanding historical and international importance.

 The museum reopened on 23 June 2018 after a major redevelopment for which it had been awarded a grant of £1.8m by the Heritage Lottery Fund.

 The redevelopment aimed to create a "green" building" and to create displays and new interpretation to engage people with the wonders of animal diversity; create new stores to care for the museum's internationally significant collections to the highest standards and expand the museum's learning programmes, reaching out to wider audiences and increasing online resources.

 The museum is one of the eight museums of the University of Cambridge Museums consortium.

 History of the museum

 Much of the museum's material derives from the great collecting expeditions of the 19th century, which provided the first documentation of the fauna in many parts of the world.
 The earliest exhibits come from the Harwood anatomical collection which was purchased in 1814.
-The museum added further collections including birds from Swainson and animals from the Cambridge Philosophical Society, to which Charles Darwin himself had contributed.
+The museum added further collections including birds from William Swainson and animals from the Cambridge Philosophical Society, to which Charles Darwin himself had contributed.

 Past superintendents of the museum include: